Motto

 4. Top three agents – First year commission (earnings from new business in that year)

-5. Awards top Three Agent – Cases
+5. Top Three Agent – Cases

 6. Production Member of the year – the agent who earns the highest first year commission and who has a low percentage of lapse cases.